karensin/project_r2019/README.md

-Project Crateless
+Project Crateless – Mission Statement

-Mission

-Project Crateless is created to shine a light on animals based on the time they have spent in the shelter.
+Project Crateless aims to spotlight shelter animals based on the length of time they’ve been waiting for a home.
-While most shelter display the most recent pets admitted to the shelter, our goal is to focus on featuring the animals that have been admitted to the shelter the longest.
-Our mission is to focus on getting shelter animals a forever home sooner.
+While most shelters highlight newly admitted pets, we focus on those who have been in the system the longest — the ones most often overlooked.
+Our mission is to help these animals find loving, permanent homes faster.

-We are utilizing PetFinder RESTful API  https://www.petfinder.com/developers/v2/docs/ to extract data
+We utilize the PetFinder RESTful API to access real-time data on adoptable pets and surface those with the greatest need.